ZigDevWiki/zigdevwiki.github.io/docs/Begin/IAR_install.md

 You can find the patch [here](https://github.com/diyruz/AirSense/blob/master/0001-Fixes.patch)

-How-to install:
+How to install:

 1. Save 0001-Fixes.patch to your Z-stack working directory (C:\Z-Stack 3.0.2)
 1. Open console at Z-stack working directory
 1. Run `git apply 0001-Fixes.patch`

-## Download source code from repository
+## Download source code from the repository
 An example would be [Zigbee CO2 Sensor](https://github.com/diyruz/AirSense)

 and select Code, SSH and click on the copy to clipboard icon: